Welcome to today's edition of the Rush 24-7 podcast.

 They are just there.

-They are forever and always unified, and they are.
+They are forever and always unified.

 You seldom see any dissent from a majority or minority leftist decision from those four leftist justices.

-They vote as a block.
+They vote as a bloc.

 They are relied on as such.

-They come through each and they're nothing more than a rubber stamp for the liberal leftist Democrat Party agenda, and we are one vote away from them having five votes, which means the Supreme Court would simply become a branch of the executive branch.
+And we are one vote away from them having five votes, which means the Supreme Court would simply become a branch of the executive branch.

 It would branch office of the executive branch when the Democrats are running it.